ome/ngff/rfc/4/index.md

 - The Brain Image Library uses a more explicit controlled vocabulary, asking submitters to choose orientation for each axis (e.g., `left-to-right`, `anterior-to-posterior`).
 This approach is used at the Allen Institute for Neural Dynamics.
 - The open Metadata Initiative for Neuroscience Data Structures (openMINDS) Metadata Initiative defines `anatomicalAxesOrientation` to record this information in tuples like `RAS`.
 - The Digital Imaging and Communications in Medicine (DICOM) standard explicitly specifies anatomical orientation for bipeds as x-axis is increasing to the left hand side of the patient, the y-axis is increasing to the posterior side of the patient, and the z-axis is increasing toward the head of the patient and has a similar dorsal, cranial, rostral, proximal, and distal for quadrupeds.
 See [DICOM Standard C.7.6.2.1.1 Image Position and Image Orientation](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.6.2.html#sect_C.7.6.2.1.1).
 Name of additional axes are defined in [DICOM Standard C.7.6.1.1.1 Patient Orientation](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.6.html#sect_C.7.6.1.1.1)
+- Descriptions and classifications of [anatomical orientation in Wikipedia](https://en.wikipedia.org/wiki/Anatomical_terms_of_location).

 ## Proposal